 During the early 1940s, he participated in voter-registration drives in the African American community and attended National Association for the Advancement of Colored People (NAACP) meetings.
 As the local secretary of the National Alliance of Postal Employees, Sweatt helped challenge employment discrimination in the post office, where blacks were excluded from supervisory positions.

 In 1946, Sweatt applied for admission to the University of Texas School of Law, but was denied because of the state’s segregation laws.
 On May 16, 1946, Sweatt, with the help of the NAACP, filed a lawsuit against Theophilus S. Painter, then UT President, and other officials in district court.
 The presiding judge did not overturn Sweatt’s denial of admission.
 Rather, he gave the state six months to establish an education institution in law for African Americans.
-It responed by rapidly creating a law school at newly established Texas State University for Negroes (now Texas Southern University).
+It responded by rapidly creating a law school at newly established Texas State University for Negroes (now Texas Southern University).
 Sweatt and other blacks refused to attend the new Houston institution and insisted on entering UT Law School.
-NAACP officials now sought to challenge segregation itself.
+NAACP officials sought to challenge segregation itself.
 Their lawyers advised Sweatt to testify that he did not believe that there could be equality under segregation.

 After lower courts denied their petition and the Texas Supreme Court reaffirmed the lower court’s ruling, Sweatt and his attorneys took their case to the United States Supreme Court.
 In June 1950, the court concluded that black law students were not offered substantial quality in educational opportunities and that Sweatt could therefore not receive an equal education in a separate law school.